helidon-io/helidon/docs/modules/data-jdbc/declarative.md

 > [!NOTE]
 > Named markers in an inherited method require the original Java parameter
 > names.
-Compile a parent interface published as a separate dependency with
+Compile a separately published parent interface with `-parameters`, or
-> `-parameters`, or use positional markers in that interface.
+> use positional markers in that interface.

-## Execution Types
+### Execution Types

 `@Jdbc.Execution` defaults to `AUTO`.
-Helidon infers the operation from the Java method contract and JDBC annotations.
-It does not inspect SQL keywords.
+Helidon infers query or update execution from the Java method contract and JDBC annotations, not from SQL keywords.

 | Method contract | Inferred execution |
 |-----------------|--------------------|